My husband and I don’t celebrate Valentine’s Day.

 How He is With You Every Day Behind Closed Door is Worth More than One Day of Fake Love.

-Is he the only person you’d bare to see after a long and awful day at work?
+Is he the only person you’d bear to see after a long and awful day at work?
 Do you laugh and cry and scream at the exact same scenes while watching a movie?
 Is his heart big and forgiving?
 Does he pause to hear your side of the story while you’re having a fight?

 If yes, then don’t obsess about what he will get you for Valentine’s.